ibm-cloud-docs/EventStreams/monitoring.md

 | Metric name |Enterprise|Lite|Standard|
 |-----------|--------|--------|--------|
 | [Message rate per partition](#ibm_eventstreams_instance_message_rate_per_partition) |  ![Checkmark icon](../icons/checkmark-icon.svg) | | |
-{: caption="Table 5.
-Metrics available for partition" caption-side="bottom"}
+{: caption="Metrics available for partition" caption-side="bottom"}

 This information is useful for detecting if the distribution of message activity across the partitions in a topic is unbalanced and if the number of partitions a topic is scaled appropriately.